oroinc/documentation/user_guide/first_steps.rst

 ^^^^^^^^^^^^^

 Now, that you have defined the main objects, for which data is collected, you need to understand what details you want to collect for each of them.
 What do you want to know about each customer?
-What details of a Cart do you need?
+What details of a shopping cart do you need?
 What should your employees know to turn more leads into won opportunities?

 In OroCRM, details of entity records are called *fields*.
-So customer's first name, customer's last name, customer's birthday are represented in OroCRM by the fields of the customer record.
+So customer's first name, customer's last name, customer's birthday are represented in OroCRM by the fields of the Customer record.

-Now, for example, we want to know where to ship the goods for the customer.
-Then we need the fields to represent the country of the customer's address address, the city of the customer's shipping address, the street of the customer's shipping address, the apartment of the customer's shipping address, the zip code of the customer's shipping address, etc.
-And the same for the customer's billing address.
-These are quite a lot of fields.
-To optimize the system usage we will create a new entity - address, records of which will have all the necessary fields ()country, city, apartment, zip code, etc.) and the fields "type" that can be "billing" or "shipping".
+Now, for example, we want to know where the customer lives.
+Then we need the fields to represent the country of the customer's address, the city of the customer's address, the street, the apartment, zip code, etc. - these are quite a lot of fields.
+To optimize the system usage we have created a new entity - address, records of which will have all the necessary fields(country, city, apartment, zip code, an so on)

-This "address" entity is *related* to the customer's entity.
-This means that for every customer record there is a field "billing address" and field "shipping address" that is displayed as a link (that contains a predefined adjustable set of fields.
-Once you click the link you see the full address record).
+This "address" entity is **related** to the customer's entity.
+This means that for every customer record there is a field "address" that is displayed as a link.
+Once you click the link you see the full address record.

 There may be several levels of relations.

 For example, if you are working business-to-business, your customers are other companies.
-You have found a new potential project and create a "Lead" record in the system.
+You have found a new potential project and created a "Lead" record in the system.
 The Lead records have fields to represent the name of the project, related industry, number of employees, etc.
 Some of the Lead fields are relations, including the fields that represent the customer, for which the project may be performed and the contact person responsible for this negotiations at the customer's side.
 The customer and contact records, also have some fields that are relations (e.g. "address").

-Moreover, once you start top-level negotiations on the project, you can add an "Opportunity" records, to which this "Lead" records will be related.
+Moreover, once you start top-level negotiations on the project, you can add an "Opportunity" records, to which this "Lead" records will be *related*.

 Set Up and Further Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^

 OroCRM provides some out of the box entities and fields for each of the basic objects.
-Along with that you can add your entities, as both main objects (assigned to the channels) and related entities.
+Along with that you can add your entities, for the both main objects (assigned to the channels) and related entities.
 You can also add new fields to out-of-the-box entities.

 New entities and their fields can be added from the UI, as described in the